 The PGA pin selects between two gain settings for the ADC front-end.
 PGA = 0 selects an input range of $2.25V{P-P}$; PGA = 1 selects an input range of $1.5V{P-P}$.
 The 2.25V input range has the best SNR; however, the distortion will be higher for input frequencies above 100MHz.
-For applications with high input frequencies, the low input range will have improved distortion; however, the SNR will be worse by up to approximately 2dB to 6dB.
-See the typical performance curves section.
+For applications with high input frequencies, the low input range will have improved distortion; however, the SNR will be worse by up to approximately 2dB.
+See the Typical Performance Characteristics section.